All Episodes

 I'm one of the few, I guess, that is not intimidated nor afraid.

-But my theory basically is that the base isn't gonna accept anything but the real deal now.
+But my theory basically is that the base isn't going to accept anything but the real deal now, that this is the straw that broke the camel's back.

-And they're there, they're rerunning it on CNBC.
+And they're rerunning it on CNBC.

 Stay with us.

-I want to talk about, I want to talk about hurricanes and earthquakes here for just a second.
+I want to talk about hurricanes and earthquakes here for just a second.

-Primarily earthquakes.
+Primarily, earthquakes.

-His FEMA there yet.
+Is FEMA there yet?

 FEMA hasn't gotten there yet.